LulaczTV/AnyVaporate/README.md

 # MicroVaporate
-Exiled plugin.
-When you kill someone with a micro-hid, it's vaporizing him.
+**[EXILED](https://github.com/Exiled-Team/EXILED) must be installed for this to work.**

+Basically, [insert here anything that can kill you] instead of killing a person, desintegrates him.